chris-barry/darkweb-everywhere/README.md

 # Darkweb Rulesets

-This will ensure that when you connect to a website which also hosts a hidden service, you will connect to the hidden service.
-For example:
+Darkweb-Everywhere is a collection of rulesets for [HTTPS Everywhere][0] which will redirect you to the hidden service equivalent.
+For these rulesets to really work, you should be using the [Tor Browser Bundle][1].

+An example of this would be:
 * <https://duckduckgo.com> will be redirect to <http://3g2upl4pq6kufc4m.onion>.
 * <https://3g2upl4pq6kufc4m.tor2web.org> will redirect to <http://3g2upl4pq6kufc4m.onion>.

-To make the re-directions, I utilize [HTTPS Everywhere][0].
-For them to really work, you should be using the [Tor Browser Bundle][1].

-## Why
+## Why is this needed?

 Due to the way Tor works, when you connect to sites which are not hidden services you must connect through an exit node.
-This exit node is able to see which sites are being connected to.
+This exit node is able to see which sites are connecting to.
-By having the hidden service loaded instead of the clearnet URL, you make your entire connection without leaving the tor network.
+By having the hidden service loaded instead of the clearnet URL, you make your entire connection without leaving the Tor network.

 ## How Can I Trust You?

-The proof is in `EVIDENCE.md`.
-That file contains where I found the official hidden service of the respective sites.
-You also have the code, and its change history readily available.
+In the file, `doc/EVIDENCE.md` is a source of where each site is documented to be fonud.
+If there is no source for the site, the rule will default to off until proper documentation is found.
+The code and commit history are also freely available for anyone to audit.

 If you see any discrepancies please make it known by filing an issue.

 ## Installation

-For the rulesets to work, they are placed in `~/tor-browser_en-US/Data/Browser/profile.default/HTTPSEverywhereUserRules/`.

-There's a basic script for \*nix users to install.
-Just run, `./install.sh`.

-Tails users!
-You have a script just for you, due to the different location of the HTTPS Everywhere Rules Open up a terminal and run `./darkweb-everywhere/tails.sh`.

-For the time being, users running Tor Browser Bundle natively on Windows will have to copy and paste all the `.xml` files into the directory listed above.
-We hope to fix this by adding a Windows installer at some point.
+### Unix-like

+0. Have Tor Browser Bundle installed.
+1. Clone this repo locally using, `git clone https://github.com/chris-barry/darkweb-everywhere.git`.
+2. Run, `bin/install.sh`.
+3. Restart the Tor Browser Bundle if it was already running.
+4. Done.

+### Windows

+0. Have Tor Browser Bundle installed.
+1. Download the [zip file][2] of this project.
+2. Copy all the `.xml` files from `darkweb-everywhere/rules` to `%PATH_TO_TOR%/tor-browser_en-US/Data/Browser/profile.default/HTTPSEverywhereUserRules/`.
+	* `%PATH_TO_TOR%` is assumed to be the directory where Tor is installed.
+3. Restart the Tor Browser Bundle if it was already running.
+4. Done.

 ## Contributing

 If you know of any sites which offer a normal domain, and a hidden service please add them, or put in a ticket.

-HTTPSEverywhere has a good [guide][2] to make rules.
+HTTPSEverywhere has a good [guide][3] on how to make your own rules.
 The only difference is, make sure the name is appended with `Onion`.

-Upon making rules, add a line to `EVIDENCE.md` with the site's name, and any documentation that proves that the hidden service is legitimate.
+Upon making rules, add a line to `doc/EVIDENCE.md` with the site's name, and any documentation that proves that the hidden service is legitimate.

 Otherwise, please mark the rule with a default setting of off, and give a brief reason as to why.
 Example: `<ruleset name="Example Onion" default_off="No proof.">`

-For i2p rules, the same rules apply, but append the rules with `Eepsite` and place the evidence in `EVIDENCE-i2p.md`
+For i2p rules, the same rules apply, but append the rules with `Eepsite` and place the evidence in `doc/EVIDENCE-i2p.md`

 ## Disclaimer